 I use hard pencils such as 4H and 2H for distant objects as the pencil mark is tonally lighter.
-For dark tones and shadows I use softer pencils such as 2B and 4B.
-I am more likely to use these pencils to shade in objects in the foreground where dark shadows occur.
+For dark tones and shadows, I use softer pencils such as 2B and 4B.
+I am more likely to use these pencils to shade objects in the foreground where dark shadows occur.

 Planning Your Composition